-- 3. Up to four (4) individuals as nominated by the National Executive Committee including the Chair of the Finance Subcommittee. - 4.
+- 3. Up to four (4) individuals as nominated by the National Executive Committee. - 4.
 At least two (2) members of the National Executive Committee must be a person under the age of thirty (30) years at the time of appointment. - 5.
 The Chair of the National Executive Committee shall be elected by the National Executive Committee. - 6.
-Vice Chair of the National Executive Committee shall be elected by the National Executive Committee (from its Members). - The Chief Commissioner of Australia cannot be appointed Chair or Vice Chair.
+Vice Chair of the National Executive Committee shall be elected by the National Executive Committee (from its Members). - 7.
+The Chief Commissioner of Australia cannot be appointed Chair or Vice Chair.